 Health Savings Account (HSA)

 Health Savings Accounts became available January 1, 2004.
-A Health Savings Account is a trust established for the purpose of paying the qualified medical expenses with pre-tax dollars.
-HSAs are available to any employer or individual who has a high deductible health insurance policy.
-The IRS defines a high deductible policy as $1,400/year for singles and $2,800/year for families. in 2023 annual contributions into an HSA cannot exceed the amount of the deductible or $7,050 for singles and $14,100 for families, whichever is less.
+A Health Savings Account is a trust established for the purpose of paying qualified medical expenses on a tax-favored basis.
+HSAs are available to any employer or individual who has a high-deductible health insurance policy.
+HDHP deductibles and HSA contribution limits are set annually by the IRS and are adjusted for inflation (“up to IRS limits”).
+Exams will not require you to memorize the exact dollar amounts.

-An individual may establish the account (FSAs and MSA are established by the employer) and most insurance companies, banks, and brokerage firms can act as trustee.
+An individual may establish the account (FSAs and HRAs are employer-established), and most insurance companies, banks, and brokerage firms can act as trustee.

 In an HSA, funds not used for current health care expenses are not forfeited, but are retained in the account (even when changing jobs).
 Unused contributions continue to grow on a tax deferred basis and may be placed in various investments.